 This guide reviews two of the very best filtered water bottles for travel, looking at how they work, their reliability, function and lifespan.
 We also discuss how the companies that produce them work to create change in the world, and how you can support them.

 No time to read now?
 No problem, save a pin to your Pinterest board for later!

 WatertoGo v’s Lifestraw – Best Filtered Water Bottle for Travel

 One of the best arguments for using a filter water bottle for travel is the resulting reduction in single-use plastic you can create.
 Bottled water is a huge contributor to waste, landfill and ocean plastic, especially in countries with no accessible drinking water.
 More than 60million plastic bottles are used a year in the US alone.
 That equates to about 19 bottles every second!
 Now imagine how many bottles are being thrown away all over the world.
 It is simply not sustainable.

-Now when it comes to using a filtered water bottle in countries where the drinking water is deemed unsafe, there is an understandable level of skepticism.
-Drinking harmful water can result in serious consequences such as viral infections and parasites.
-Rest assured that having sampled both of the discussed water bottles in countries where the water is not safe to drink, we are still here to tell the tale having used only the filter to protect us.
+When it comes to using a filtered water bottle in countries where the drinking water is deemed unsafe, there is an understandable level of skepticism.
+Drinking harmful water can have serious consequences such as viral infections and parasites.
+Rest assured that having sampled both of the discussed water bottles in countries where the water is not safe to drink, we are still here to tell the tale, having used only the filter to protect us.
 The reliability is in the science!